mvaudel/early_signs_lab/_members/shania.md

 affiliation: University of Bergen
 ---

-Shania is conducting an internship on clustering of pediatric diabetes cases.
+Shania is conducting her Master's project on clustering of pediatric diabetes cases.